PRECIOUSAKINNAWO/SKILLHARVEST-ASSIGNMENT/README.md

 - what is the revenue made on what models?
 # Data Analysis
 ---
-Excel functions were used to breakdown the data given and visual presentations i.e graphs and piecharts to enable ease of understanding.
+Excel functions were used to breakdown the data given and visual presentations i.e graphs and piecharts, were used to enable ease of understanding.
 ![REVENUE FROM BOTTOM 10 STORES](https://github.com/user-attachments/assets/99e1e78f-6836-4116-adab-4d6670ae4943)
 ![REVENUE IN LINES OF BUSINESS](https://github.com/user-attachments/assets/6d6b8a88-5103-4cbf-84d2-aa8478e1288c)
 ![REVENUE IN REGIONS](https://github.com/user-attachments/assets/ce488d2f-a6ba-465b-bb8d-447f35eec9cd)